Yasir284/TODO-APP-CRUD-FRONTEND/README.md

 # Todo app

 - This is a fullstack project.
-In this project I have made a **Todo App** with React and mongoose, which can perform all CRUD operations.
+In this project I have made a **Todo App** with MERN, which can perform all CRUD operations.

 - I have hosted this website on Render, please find the link below: